-If you need to specify an alternate location for mounting snapshot volumes, either provide CLONE_PATH on the command line or from the configuration file.
+If you need to specify an alternate location for mounting snapshot volumes, either provide CLONE PATH on the command line or from the configuration file.

-For performing off-host operations, you can specify the host of the SFDB repository by using the -r option of the vxsfadm command.
+For performing off-host operations, specify the SFDB repository host using the -r option of the vxsfadm command.